 You're going to get killed on your insane bike trip through Africa.
 The natives believe your limbs and appendages make a powerful muti that keeps the evil spirits away.

-If, and it's a big if, you even make it to SA, you're going to look like a crazy homeless fucker and none of the white farmers are going to trust you and give you a job.
+If, and it's a big if, you even make it to SA, you're going to look like a crazy homeless fricker and none of the white farmers are going to trust you and give you a job.
 Besides, the Zimbabweans work harder for less money.
 You do realise the Rand is worth 1/20th of the Euro, right?
 Why would you do this to yourself, anon?

 It's not about the money, it's about living the life.
 I have some relative in SA who can host me so once I'm in there I won't have the starving to death without a shelter problem.